stableapple/Streamy/README.md

 To get the frontend running locally:

 - Clone this repo
-- `npm install` to install all required dependencies
+- Run `npm install` to install all required dependencies in the `client` directory.
-- `npm start` to start the local server (this project uses create-react-app)
+- `npm start` to start the local server in the `client` directory (this project uses create-react-app)

 ### Making requests to the backend API